History of Gilgit-Baltistan: Modern history

-Princely State of Jammu and Kashmir
+Princely state of Jammu and Kashmir

 It took a long time for the Maharajahs Ghulab Singh and Ranbir Singh to extend their writ over Gilgit, Hunza and Nagar, and not until 1870 did they assert their authority over Gilgit town.
 The grip of the Jammu and Kashmir government over this area was tenuous.
 One of the first British officials to visit the region was G. T. Vinge.
 The region was practically independent of British influence.
 However, Vinge secured the confidence of the local duke of Baltistan, and received valuable antiquity and manuscripts during his mission.

-The Indian government undertook administrative reforms in 1885 and created Gilgit Agency in 1889 as a way for the British to secure the region as a buffer from the Russians.
-As a result of this Great Game, with British fear of Russian activities in Chinese Sinkiang increasing, in 1935 the Gilgit Agency was expanded by the Maharajah Hari Singh leasing the Gilgit Wazarat to the government of India for a period of sixty years and for an amount of 75,000Rs.
-This gave the British political agent complete control of defence, communications and foreign relations while the Kashmiri state retained civil administration and the British retained control of defence and foreign affairs.
+The British Indian government undertook administrative reforms in 1885 and created Gilgit Agency in 1889 as a way for the British to secure the region as a buffer from the Russians.
+As a result of Great Game, with British fear of Russian activities in Chinese Sinkiang increasing, in 1935 the Gilgit Agency was expanded by the Maharajah Hari Singh leasing the Gilgit Wazarat to the government of India for a period of sixty years and for an amount of 75,000 rupees.
+This gave the British political agent complete control of defence, communications and foreign relations as the Kashmiri state retained civil administration and the British retained control of defence and foreign affairs.

 After World War II British influence started declining.
-British despite decline in its rule, handled the situation cleverly and gave two options to the states in British Raj under their rule to join any of the two emerging states, India and Pakistan.
+British gave the princely states under subsidiary alliance with British Raj choice to join either of the two newly established states, India and Pakistan, or to remain independent.
 In 1947, Mountbatten decided to terminate the lease of Gilgit by Kashmir to the British.
 Scholar Yaqoob Khan Bangash opines that the motive for this is unclear.

-The people of Gilgit thought themselves to be ethnically different from the Kashmiris and resented being under Kashmir state rule.
-Gilgit was also one of the most backward areas of the Kashmir state.
+The people of Gilgit considered themselves to be ethnically different from the Kashmiris and resented being under Kashmir state rule.
 Major William Brown, the Maharaja's commander of the Gilgit Scouts, believed that the British handover of Gilgit to Kashmir was a huge mistake.
 Brown recounts that when he met the scouts they indirectly made it clear how they despised and hated Kashmir and everything connected with it, how happy and content they had been under the British rule, and how they considered they had been betrayed by the British in the unconditional handing over of their country to Kashmir.
-Taking advantage of the situation the populace of Gilgit-Baltistan started revolting, the people of Ghizer were first to raise the flag of revolution, and gradually the masses of entire region stood up against the rule of Maharaja, again British played an important role in war of independence of Gilgit-Baltistan.